-The highlighted portions of the quoted paragraphs show that the Federal Reserve

-Reserve intended that any negative equity amount be added to the cash price on the new vehicle to be shown as a single amount in the "total sale price" disclosure given in connection with credit sale transactions such as motor vehicle retail installment sales.
-Elsewhere, the Regulation requires that negative equity amounts be shown as part of the "Amount Financed."
+The highlighted portions of the quoted paragraphs show that the Federal Reserve intended that any negative equity amount be added to the cash price on the new vehicle to be shown as a single amount in the "Total Sale Price" disclosure given in connection with credit sale transactions such as motor vehicle retail installment sales.
+Elsewhere, the Regulation requires that negative equity amounts be itemized as part of the "Amount Financed."
 12 C.F.R. § 226.18(b); see also 12 C.F.R.
 Pt.
 226, Supp.
 I, ¶ 18(j)-3, at 548 (2008).
-The implication to the buyer and to the creditor from this single disclosure of the "total sale price" and "amount financed," (i.e., the secured amount) is that the negative equity will have the same status as the cash price of the new vehicle.
-Since the seller's security interest for the cash price of the new vehicle is indisputably a "purchase-money security interest," it follows that the Federal Reserve's direction to bundle the negative equity coverage with the cash price in a credit sale transaction is a direction to secure it with a "purchase-money security interest."
+The implication to the buyer and to the creditor from this disclosure of the "Total Sale Price" and "Amount Financed," (i.e., the secured amount) is that the negative equity will have the same status as the cash price of the new vehicle.
+Since the seller's security interest for the cash price of the new vehicle is indisputably a "purchase-money security interest," it follows that the Federal

+Reserve's direction to bundle the negative equity expense with the "Total Sale Price" in a credit sale transaction is a direction to secure it with a "purchase-money security interest."

-STATE LAW, COMMERCIAL PRACTICE, AND PUBLIC POLICY AFFIRM NUVELL'S POSITION IN THIS CASE issue here have not been modified by Missouri or any other state.
-It is, therefore, tantamount to uniform federal law on this issue.
+STATE LAW, COMMERCIAL PRACTICE AND PUBLIC POLICY AFFIRM NUVELL'S POSITION IN THIS CASE